Skip to main content

 Emily Marks

-Emily is a fourth year PhD student in the Department of French.
-Her interdisciplinary research explores memory and trauma from France’s colonial past in Algeria and the Algerian War of Independence.
-She is writing a dissertation focusing on representations of clinical encounters in contemporary Algerian literature and mental healthcare narratives.
-Emily holds a MA in French from the University of Virginia and a BA in History / French and Francophone Studies from Carleton College.
-Currently, she is conducting fieldwork for her dissertation during UVA’s exchange at the École Normale Supérieure in Paris.
+Emily is a Ph.D. candidate in UVA's Department of French.
+Her interdisciplinary research explores memory and trauma from France’s colonial past in Algeria, specifically examining how the Algerian War of Independence is remembered across generations.
+She is finishing her dissertation focusing on representations of clinical encounters in contemporary Algerian and French literature and mental healthcare narratives.
+Emily holds a M.A. in French from the University of Virginia and a B.A. in History / French and Francophone Studies from Carleton College.

 Research Interests